louly-me/dipeshkunwar.github.io/content/authors/admin/_index.md

     awarder: NASA Space Apps Challange
     summary: |
       Winner of the <strong>Bagmati Province</strong> round and nominee for the <strong>Global Award</strong> in the <strong>NASA International Space Apps Challenge 2020</strong>, recognizing exceptional innovation and problem-solving in one of the largest global hackathons dedicated to space science and technology.
-  - title: <medium> Nepal Government's merit-based full scholarship </medium>
+  - title: <span style="font-size: 0.8em;"> Nepal Government's merit-based full scholarship </span>
     date: '2018-05-11'
     awarder: Tribhuvan University
     summary: |
     <small>
-      Recipient of the <strong>Nepal Government's merit-based full scholarship</strong> for a Bachelor of Engineering in Aerospace Engineering, awarded for achieving a <strong>national rank of 73rd</strong> and ranking <strong>3rd among Aerospace Engineering majors</strong>.
+      Recipient of the <b>Nepal Government's merit-based full scholarship</b> for a Bachelor of Engineering in Aerospace Engineering, awarded for achieving a <b>national rank of 73rd</b> and ranking <b>3rd among Aerospace Engineering majors</b>.
     </small>
 ---